- Clay Vinyard, Principal

 I am a proud graduate of The University of Tulsa where I earned a Bachelor of Science degree.
 My graduate degree is from The University of West Virginia where I was staff athletic trainer for the Mountaineers.

-It has been my privilege to serve as Edison Assistant Principal for the past eight years.
-This 19-20 school year marks my 30th year in public education.
-I am looking forward to another great year at Edison and the great experiences that our students will have academically and socially.
+It has been my privilege to serve as Edison Assistant Principal for the past nine years.
+This 20-21 school year marks my 31st year in public education.
+I am looking forward to another great year at Edison.

 I grew up in Minnesota and attended high school and college in the Minneapolis area.
 I received my master's at Oklahoma State University.